Belong here, at unsw

 It was a successful campaign and it came down to some foundational ideas:

-2. Where people are already curious and invested in an idea (like going to uni), you’re better off showing them something authentic than glossy marketing.
-You’re not selling them anything new, you’re reassuring them instead.
+Where people are already curious and invested in an idea (like going to uni), you’re better off showing them something authentic than going for glossy marketing.
+You’re not selling them anything new, you’re drilling down into the details.

-3. It’s pretty powerful to locate people in a like-minded community when they’re about to go through a massive life change.
-This campaign is about offering the comfort of a tribe as people embark on a new adventure.
+It’s pretty powerful to locate people in a like-minded community when they’re about to go through a massive life change.
+This campaign is about offering the reassurance of a tribe as people embark on a new adventure.